- Social Work Volunteer Placements for University Students Under a Well-qualified Professional Supervisor

 Blessed with stunning natural beauty, visitors may explore lush, green hill country studded with tea plantations and sacred peaks in the central south where elephants still roam in their natural habitat; rivers meandering through wetlands and coastal plains supporting numerous species of reptiles and water birds; and picturesque beaches fringed by swaying coconut palms, sanctuary to such animals as sea turtles and migrating whales.

 Steeped in culture and tradition, Sri Lanka’s rich history reaches back over 3000 years.
 Visit the ancient cities of the Cultural Triangle, listed as UNESCO World Heritage Sites, in the North Central Province or enjoy the relative cool mountain air of the country’s second biggest city, Kandy, and witness the drama and excitement of traditional Kandyan dance.
 More modern influences of occupation by the Portuguese, Dutch and British are visible all over the island, particularly in the southern coastal town of Galle.

 The people of Sri Lanka, although often shy, are warm, welcoming and famous for their hospitality.
 Family and religion are cornerstones of Sri Lankan culture and both institutions are highly respected.
 You are sure to be invited to indulge in the tantalising and unique flavours of Sri Lankan cuisine.
-Based on the freshest of ingredients and fragrant spices, meals are usually cooked over open fires and always cooked with love.
+Based on the freshest of help writing my essay ingredients and fragrant spices, meals are usually cooked over open fires and always cooked with love.